bcherny/Talks/js-from-1st-principles/2-programs.md

 true
 ```

-That is pretty close to how your favorite JS runtime would have evaluated that program [1].
+That is pretty close to how your favorite JS runtime would have evaluated that program [4].

-**Technical note**: This kind of evaluation by substitution is called the [*Substitution Model*](https://en.wikipedia.org/wiki/Lambda_calculus#Substitution), just like in math.
-JavaScript uses an *Environment Model*, which is like a Substitution Model, but also supports mutable variables (more on that later).

 Let's look at another example: